kubernetes/website/content/en/blog/_posts/2022-05-03-kubernetes-release-1.24.md

 With this release we gaze upwards, to what is possible when our community comes together.
 Kubernetes is the work of hundreds of contributors across the globe, and thousands of end-users supporting applications that serve millions.
-Everyone is a star in our sky, helping us chart our course.
+Every one is a star in our sky, helping us chart our course.

 The release logo is made by [Britnee Laverack](https://www.instagram.com/artsyfie/), and depicts a telescope set upon starry skies and the
 [Pleiades](https://en.wikipedia.org/wiki/Pleiades), often known in mythology as the “Seven Sisters”.
 The number seven is especially auspicious